 Whether you choose an alternate route or the most direct path, program your GPS before you leave.
 If you use Google Maps, you can always use the Waze app to check for accidents and slowdowns before you are in the midst of them.
 If you need to check your GPS during your trip, pull to a safe location or have a passenger do it.

 Packing your vehicle the right way is important.
 Cars have blind spots, and the last thing you want to do is create more of them when packing the car for a long weekend trip or vacation.
-By putting luggage in sight lines, you increase your blind spots and reduce your rearview and side-view mirror visibility.
+By placing luggage in sight lines, you increase your blind spots and reduce visibility in your rearview and side-view mirrors.
 Once you've packed up the car, check your mirrors to ensure nothing obscures your view.

 Taking a break helps you to freshen up and refocus.
 It is the perfect opportunity to stretch your legs, grab a coffee, and readjust your vision.
-Driving for a number of hours can be tiring.
-If your trip is more than 2 hours, plan a stop partway through your trip.
+Driving for several hours can be tiring.
+If your trip is more than 2 hours, plan a stop partway through.
 Taking a break is an ideal time to switch if you have multiple drivers.

 Did you know that approximately 20% of fatal collisions involve driver fatigue?
 Survey data from Transport Canada found that "about 60% of Canadian drivers admitted that they occasionally drove while fatigued and 15% of respondents admitted that they had fallen asleep while driving during the past year."